 |99||Fair Lawn, NJ||70.59||136||130||29||888||29|

 |98||Saratoga Springs, NY||68.46||751||119||101||51||376|

 With the exception of “Total Score,” all of the columns in the table above depict the relative rank of that city, where a rank of 1 represents the best conditions for that metric category.

 Ask the Experts

 Living in a small city can be fulfilling, but it comes with challenges as well.
-For additional insight, we asked a panel of experts in fields such as urban development and public safety to share their thoughts on the pros and cons of small-city life and how to make these areas more attractive to prospective dwellers.
+We asked a panel of experts in fields such as urban development and public safety to share their thoughts on the pros and cons of small-city life and how to make these areas more attractive to prospective residents.
 Click on the experts’ profiles below to read their bios and thoughts on the following key questions: